zx80/flask-simple-auth/README.md

 As retrieving the stored information is enough to steal the password (plaintext) or at least impersonate a user (hash), consider avoiding `digest` altogether.
 HTTP Digest Authentication only makes sense for unencrypted connexions, which are a bad practice anyway.
 It is just provided here for completeness.

-Function `hash_password(pass)` computes the password salted digest compatible with the current configuration, and may be used for setting or resetting passwords.
+Function `hash_password(pass)` computes the password salted digest compatible with the current configuration, and may be used by the application for setting or resetting passwords.

+This function checks the password quality by relying on:
+- `FSA_PASSWORD_LEN` minimal password length, *0* to disable.
+- `FSA_PASSWORD_RE` list of regular expressions that a password must match.
+- `FSA_PASSWORD_QUALITY` hook function which returns whether the password is acceptable, possibly raising an exception to complain if not.
+  This hook can also be filled with the `password_quality` method/decorator.
+  It allows to plug a password strength estimator such as [zxcvbn](https://github.com/dropbox/zxcvbn).

-The standard password checking can be overridden by providing an alternate password checking function with a directive:
+This application-managed standard password checking can be overridden by providing an alternate password checking function with a directive:
 - `FSA_PASSWORD_CHECK` hook function which returns whether user and password provided is acceptable for said user.
 This allows to plug a LDAP server or a temporary password recovery scheme or other one-time or limited-time passwords sent by SMS or mail, for instance.
 This hook can also be filled with the `password_check` method/decorator.
-This alternate check is used if the primary check failed.
+This alternate check is used if the primary check failed or is disactivated.

-The function checks the password quality by relying on:
-- `FSA_PASSWORD_LEN` minimal password length, *0* to disable
-- `FSA_PASSWORD_RE` list of regular expressions that a password must match
-- `FSA_PASSWORD_QUALITY` hook function which returns whether the password is acceptable, possibly raising an exception to complain if not.
-  This hook can also be filled with the `password_quality` method/decorator.
-  It allows to plug a password strength estimator such as [zxcvbn](https://github.com/dropbox/zxcvbn).

 An opened route for user registration with mandatory parameters could look like that: